 The Nook has long been the main competitor of Amazon’s Kindle in my opinion, but things have started to change with the constant releases of improved products in the Kobo ebook reader line, as well as other e-readers.

-However, this ebook reader created by Barnes & Noble still has some aces up its sleeve and is a solid option for those looking for a quality reader that doesn’t really break the budget, has some good specifications and has warm light options not to put too much (unneeded) pressure on your eyes.
+However, this ebook reader created by Barnes & Noble still has some aces up its sleeve and is a solid option for those looking for a quality reader that doesn’t really break the budget, has some good specifications and has warm frontligt options not to put extra pressure on your eyes.

 The quality of the screen itself – and that of the fonts you can read on it – is similar to that of all the other recommended devices: 300 PPI, resulting in crisp, easy to read text in all lighting conditions, with an anti-glare display that is also scratch-resistant.